 “For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.”
 (Romans 1:20)

 Maybe one day you’ll wake up and look at a tree or the person across the table from you differently.
 Maybe you will see God.
-I think that we should endeavor not lose to sight of the awe in the familiar.
+I think that we should endeavor to not lose to sight of the awe in the familiar.